 - Charges made for Mental Health Services:

-- Charges made by a facility licensed to furnish mental health services, on its own behalf, for care and treatment of mental illness provided on an inpatient or outpatient basis.
+- Charges made by a facility licensed to furnish mental health services, on its own behalf, for care and treatment of mental health condition provided on an inpatient or outpatient basis.

 - Mental health services are services that are required to treat a disorder that impairs the behavior, emotional reaction or thought processes.
 In determining benefits payable, charges made for the treatment of any physiological conditions related to Mental Health will not be considered to be charges made for treatment of Mental Health.

-- Outpatient mental health services are services of participating providers qualified to treat Mental Illness on an outpatient basis for treatment of conditions such as: anxiety or depression interfering with daily functioning; emotional adjustment or concerns related to chronic conditions, such as psychosis or depression; emotional reactions associated with marital problems or divorce; child/adolescent problems of conduct or poor impulse control; affective disorders; suicidal or homicidal threats or acts; eating disorders; acute exacerbation of chronic mental illness (crisis intervention and relapse prevention).
+- Outpatient mental health services are services of participating providers qualified to treat Mental health condition on an outpatient basis for treatment of conditions such as: anxiety or depression interfering with daily functioning; emotional adjustment or concerns related to chronic conditions, such as psychosis or depression; emotional reactions associated with marital problems or divorce; child/adolescent problems of conduct or poor impulse control; affective disorders; suicidal or homicidal threats or acts; eating disorders; acute exacerbation of chronic mental health condition (crisis intervention and relapse prevention).
 Coverage will also be provided for outpatient testing and assessment as authorized.

 - Adjunctive group therapy can be utilized for treatment of depression, stress, phobia or other emotional disorders as authorized.